logigearcorp/docs.testarchitect.com/content/user-guide/controller-management/starting-testarchitect-controller-from-a-command-line-interface/_index.md

     -   On macOS: TAController.sh \[-port <port\_number\>\]
     Where -port: assigns a port number to TestArchitect Controller.

-    **Remember:** The port number of TestArchitect Controller must fall within a range of 53600 to 53699.
+{{<remember>}} The port number of TestArchitect Controller must fall within a range of 53600 to 53699.

 ## Using the TACTRL command